 Are you looking to relocate with your minor child during or after a divorce or a family law/paternity lawsuit?
-If your answer is yes, you will need to draft a long distance parenting plan Florida, also known as a relocation parenting plan Florida.
-Attorney Jonathan Jacobs specializes in Relocation cases.
+If your answer is yes, you may need to draft a long distance parenting plan Florida, also known as a relocation parenting plan Florida.
+Attorney Jonathan Jacobs specializes in Relocation cases involving minor children.
 Let’s go back one step to make sure you need this type of a parenting plan.
-Do you know what relocation with a minor child is?
-A long distance parenting plan for infant or toddler (with a young child) may or may not be right for you.
-Read the Statute below.
+Do you know what relocation with a minor child is and what the technical requirements are when petitioning the court?
+A long distance parenting plan is generally necessary when one parent relocates more than 50 miles from their current address for a period of 60 days or more. may or may not be right for you.
+Call the Jacobs Law Firm at 407-335-8113 to find out the information you need to litigate your relocation case.

 According to Florida Statute 61.13001, Relocation means “a change in the location of the principal residence of a parent or other person from his or her principal place of residence at the time of the last order establishing or modifying time-sharing, or at the time of filing the pending action to establish or modify time-sharing.
 The change of location must be at least 50 miles from that residence, and for at least 60 consecutive days not including a temporary absence from the principal residence for purposes of vacation, education, or the provision of health care for the child.”
 In the words of my brother David, “say what?”
 Well, the Relocation Statute is quite clear, but only if you have legal experience litigating relocation cases.
 If you or your former spouse or partner are moving more than 50 miles (“straight as the crow flies”) from your principal house/apartment for a period of MORE than 60 days with no intent to return there, you must obtain a court order, or mutual agreement between BOTH parents.
 In both instances, you will need to draft a long distance parenting plan Florida, also known as a relocation parenting plan Florida, for court approval.
 Simply filing a parenting plan is generally not enough.
 You should seek to obtain a Judge’s approval of your long distance parenting plan for infant.